devanp92/unique-data-structures/README.md

 This is a repository for irregular data structure implementations written in C.

 I have created this repo to practice my C. Since implementing all of the standard data structures (ArrayList, LinkedList, HashMap, Binary Tree, etc.), are boring and overdone, I wanted to practice on new ones!
+I've written on this [here](http://www.devanpatel.me/implementing-unique-data-structures-in-c/)

 So far, I have: